 On the first Friday of December, drop everything you are doing and READ!
 By hosting this annual event, we hope to spark creativity and instill a sense of fun around reading!

-CHOICES for Parents offers American Sign Language classes taught in spoken Spanish.
-These classes are for Spanish speaking parents whose children are deaf or hard of hearing.
-Classes meet one time per week for 6 weeks.
-For more information about our classes, please contact Karla Giese, CHOICES for Parents Coordinator at karlag@CHOICESforParents.org.
+CHOICES for Parents offers American Sign Language classes taught in spoken Spanish and English.
+These classes are for parents whose children are deaf or hard of hearing.
+Family members are welcome!

 Classes are ongoing at various locations.
-Please see below for more information!

 READ Kit Classes

 CHOICES for Parents offers classes for parents, toddlers, and their family members.
 We will focus on strategies you can use while reading books with your deaf, hard of hearing, or deafblind child using sign language, spoken language, or cued speech.
 We will demonstrate strategies using all modalities.
 The classes are free and will run for six weeks.

 CHOICES sponsors this annual event that highlights the importance of early identification and intervention of children with hearing loss.
 We seek providers who go above and beyond in the field of early intervention.
-The Governor of Illinois declares February 28, 2019, as IL EHDI Day to bring awareness to Early Hearing Detection and Intervention (EHDI) efforts throughout the state of Illinois.
+The Governor of Illinois declares March 5, 2020 as IL EHDI Day to bring awareness to Early Hearing Detection and Intervention (EHDI) efforts throughout the state of Illinois.